 - FAQs for Camps (Multnomah County)

-HDC facilitates a weekly check-in meeting, to provide an opportunity for updates, sharing promising practices, most recent compliance requirements, and strategies to attain as well as troubleshoot impediments and challenges.
+HDC facilitates a monthly check-in meeting, to provide an opportunity for updates, sharing promising practices, most recent compliance requirements, and strategies to attain as well as troubleshoot impediments and challenges.
 HDC is also brokering connections to supply of critical needs such as hand sanitizer.

 Governor Inslee’s Construction Working Group Recommendations can be found here.